NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 ```

 The function `nixosTest` takes a [module](https://nixos.org/manual/nixos/stable/#sec-writing-modules) to specify the [test options](https://nixos.org/manual/nixos/stable/index.html#sec-test-options-reference).
-Because this module only sets configuration values, one can use the abbreviated form of the module convention.
+Because this module only sets configuration values, one can use the abbreviated module notation.

 The following configuration values must be set:

 - [`name`](https://nixos.org/manual/nixos/stable/index.html#test-opt-name) defines the name of the test.